Dev-rj08/Blockchain_Counterfeit-Product-detection/REVIEW3.md

 ### Application of SWARA-WASPAS for Prioritization:
 The heart of the research lies in the application of the SWARA-WASPAS methodology.
 Expert opinions and insights are systematically collected and analyzed using SWARA to assign appropriate weights to criteria.
 Following this, WASPAS is employed to evaluate and prioritize the application of blockchain in different industries, providing a structured and methodical approach to decision-making.

+In summary, the research paper addresses the complex decision-making environment surrounding safety and security in the face of counterfeit goods.
+It specifically focuses on the application potential of blockchain in combating counterfeiting within the Indian economy.
+The use of the SWARA-WASPAS methodology, guided by expert opinions, contributes to a systematic evaluation and prioritization of blockchain applications across various industries.
+This research is poised to provide valuable insights into effective decision-making for policymakers and governance systems in the realm of combating counterfeiting.

 ## Paper 2